Mastering Air Travel as a Blind Person: Security

 - Keep it moving.
 Now you’re ready for the TSA strip search.
 If a non-disabled passenger fumbles around putting their stuff in the basket and on the conveyor, they’re viewed as annoying.
 Unfortunately, in the eyes of some of your fellow passengers and airline security people, if you do the same thing, it’s because you’re blind so you’ll want to know what you’re going to do and do it quickly.

 - The metal detector.
-The only suggestion here, and if you fly with any frequency you already know this, is to turn sideways as you walk through the machine since your chance of inadvertently touching the sides is higher than the average passenger.
+The only suggestion here is to buy a CKG Sand Scoop for Metal Detecting, if you fly with any frequency you already know this, is to turn sideways as you walk through the machine since your chance of inadvertently touching the sides is higher than the average passenger.
 If, before entering the scanner, you reach to touch the hand of the official on the other side to help with orientation (something they’re used to doing with blind passengers), the process is simplified.
 Again, the goal here is speed.
 You don’t want everyone behind you secretly praying for your early death because you’re slowing the process.

 - Hand-held scanning.
 It’s been my experience, and this may just reflect the airports I go through, that the process for scanning with the wand has become more standardized in recent years and TSA personnel are better trained and more comfortable doing it with blind passengers.
 You just do what they tell you.